Malta's Residential Property Market Analysis 2026

 Mortgage interest rates remain low

-Mortgage interest rates in Malta remain low, as the ECB cut its key rates in recent months amidst easing inflationary pressures.
-In October 2025, the average interest rate on new housing loans was 1.99%, still up from 1.81% in the previous year but slightly down from 2.02% two years ago, according to the European Central Bank (ECB).
+Mortgage interest rates in Malta remain low, having been broadly stable through 2025 after the ECB cut its key rates in 2024-2025 amidst easing inflationary pressures.
+In late 2025, the average interest rate on new housing loans in Malta was around 2.0%, only marginally up from the previous year, according to the European Central Bank (ECB).

 Malta's mortgage loan interest rates: